 Why?
 Because it is Amazon’s biggest international market.
-In 2016, Germany and the UK accounted for more than half of Amazon’s international sales.
-This could increase over the coming years, with the latest UNCTAD ecommerce index suggesting that online sales in Europe are primed for significant growth.
-The UK and Germany are ranked in the top ten of the index, while the U.S. was placed 26th.
+Last year, Germany and the UK accounted for more than half of Amazon’s international sales.
+This could increase over the coming years, as online sales in Europe are primed for significant growth.

 Let’s examine the key issues for sellers who want to expand to Europe.

 - Key issues for US sellers selling on Amazon Europe

 - 3. Do you need to set up a new company?

 - 5. The best fulfillment strategy when starting out

 - 6. Importing products into the UK

 - 7. Dealing with foreign currencies and getting paid